Easy Healthy Vegan Breakfast Recipes

 Smoothie bowls are an amazing way to start your day because you can load them up with all your favourite toppings.
 This smoothie bowl is made with cauliflower for a low-sugar alternative to banana.

-I really hope this list helps point you in the right direction if you’re intersted in starting your day with a plant-based meal.
+I really hope this list helps point you in the right direction if you’re interested in starting your day with a plant-based meal.
 Vegan cooking is easier than you think and more delicious than you can imagine.
-If you’re new to it, ready my post with tips for plant-based beginners and just have some fun and get creative in the kitchen.
-Now, who else thinks breakfast is the best meal of the day?
+If you’re new to it, read my post with tips for plant-based beginners and how to transition to a vegan diet to get started.